 It’s time for the Church to step up to the plate.
 Forget about trying to have the biggest TV, biggest performance, or flashy youth group.
 This is about survival.
 People have needs that need to be met.
 They don’t need a new drum set or big screen TV.
 The best way for us to reach others for Christ is to provide for their needs.

 In a good economy, social problems used to be hard to find and therefore, easier to ignore.
 Now that they are more prevalent, it’s getting harder and harder to look the other way.
 This means that leaders are going to have to put aside the architectural plans, and break out the plans to invest in the community, and invest in those who need even the basic necessities, such as food and shelter.

-At one point, we might have pushed for government to take on more social responsibility.
+At one point, we might have pushed for the government to take on more social responsibility.
 We think that they can provide schooling, healthcare, housing, and jobs.
-If government can provide all that, who need a local fellowship of believers to come in contact with?
-But, it seems that government is going broke as well, so we can’t rely on government to bail us out.
+If the government can provide all that, who need a local fellowship of believers to come in contact with?
+But, it seems that the government is going broke as well, so we can’t rely on the government to bail us out.

 We’ve got small groups, help groups, and youth groups galore, so I think the Church has done a good job over the past decade to encourage relational evangelism.
 But what about practical evangelism that will serve that cold cup of water?
 I agree that providing the venue to cultivate relationships in small group is a good mission for Church growth; but we cannot neglect the mission of the Church to train servants.
 The truth is that we’re afraid to “Go” into the world and serve.